 The Wright Center has proven itself to be a successful vehicle for responsibly stewarding local and federal funds into our regional economy through workforce production, job opportunities and employee and physician retention.
 The organization’s finances are organized through The Wright Center for Graduate Medical Education and The Wright Center Medical Group.
 The Wright Center for Graduate Medical Education received revenues from federal grants, hospital affiliations (residency and fellowship agreements) and reimbursements, IRB and research fees, interest and dividends.
 The Wright Center Medical Group received supplies and revenues from patient services, grant support, 340B drug pricing and various contributions.
-At the close of FY2016-17, operations reflected net assets of $11.6M.
+At the close of FY2017-18, operations reflected combined net assets of $13.9M.

 The Wright Center’s impact on the economy in Northeastern Pennsylvania goes beyond payroll and purchasing; it also includes direct and indirect effects.
 When The Wright Center purchases goods from local suppliers and bolsters partnerships with regional organizations for services like consulting and construction, those businesses, in turn, buy some of what they need from other local companies.

 Similarly, The Wright Center’s employees (and the employees of partners and suppliers) spend part of their take-home pay locally for housing, utilities, food, child care, entertainment and other routine household needs.
 In 2018, $48.4 million in value and $81.8 million in monetary output was infused into Northeastern Pennsylvania through spending, housing, utilities, etc., according to calculations by The Institute for Public Policy and Economic Development, Wilkes-Barre, PA.